prokagno/MICRO_PYTHON-for-Sourya-Stm32/MICROPYTHON CODES/README.md

 ## Why are we using MicroPython?

-MicroPython is being used on the **STM32 side of our Custom Board** to make hardware development and testing faster and easier.
+MicroPython is being used on the **STM32 side of our SOURYA Board** to make hardware development and testing faster and easier.

 It allows us to: